From Shetland to the Azores: a practical guide to Europe’s new spaceports

 Europe’s launch landscape is still early-stage: multiple small spaceports and new microlaunchers are coming online, but real cadence is uncertain and not all will endure.
 As several speakers in Bremen put it, the bottleneck isn’t tech so much as maturity and regulation – we need licensing measured in months, not years, and repeatable processes that don’t restart from zero each campaign.
 Near-term demand will likely be anchored by dual-use and institutional missions, with commercial volume following as costs fall.
 Programmes like ESA’s Boost! and the European Launch Challenge help, but the market will ultimately pick winners.
 Interoperability and light-touch standards will matter – just not before first flights.
 Think less “one super-site,” more a network that can scale when real demand shows up.

-LEO (Low Earth Orbit) – the workhorse for Earth observation, short-range telecom, and scientific/technology payloads (e.g., instrument tests, microgravity experiments).
+LEO (Low Earth Orbit) – the workhorse region for Earth observation, short-range telecom, and science/technology payloads (e.g., instrument tests, microgravity experiments).
+Many polar and SSO missions live here.

 Suborbital – “up and back.”
-Used for tech demos, scientific research, and training.
+A ballistic flight that doesn’t complete an orbit; used for tech demos, short microgravity experiments, atmospheric research, and training.

 Who excels at what – and where to click for more